camanze/european-bank-churn/README.md

 # European Bank Customer Churn Analysis using Excel and Power BI
 **PROJECT OBJECTIVE**

-This project is undertaken to provide a detailed analysis of customer demographics, behaviors, and churn patterns of 10,000 customers at a European bank.
-The project will identify key churn predictors, examine regional differences in account behavior, and segment customers for targeted retention and marketing strategies.
+This project aims to provide a comprehensive analysis of customer demographics, behaviours, and churn patterns for 10,000 customers at a European bank.
+The analysis identifies key predictors of customer churn, examines regional differences in account behaviour, and segments customers for targeted retention and marketing strategies.

-**DESCRIPTION OF THE DATASET**
+**DATASET DESCRIPTION**

-The dataset used for this project was downloaded from [Maven Analytics](https://mavenanalytics.io/data-playground?order=date_added%2Cdesc&search=bank), and contains account information for 10,000 customers at a European bank, including details on their credit score, balance, products, and whether they have churned.
-The original CSV file had a single table with 13 columns of partly clean data.
-The CSV file was first converted to an Excel file before importing into Power BI for transformation.
+The dataset, sourced from [Maven Analytics](https://mavenanalytics.io/data-playground?order=date_added%2Cdesc&search=bank), includes account information for 10,000 customers at a European bank.
+It contains 13 columns detailing credit scores, balances, products, and churn status.
+The data was converted from a CSV format to an Excel file and imported into Power BI for transformation and visualization.

 **TOOLS AND TECHNOLOGIES USED**